Coderdotnew/intro_web_apps_dgm/01_class/02_data_types/README.md

 puts "1 + 1 = 2"
-puts "Good morning!" + "How are you?" puts "I'm a Rubyist!"
-Puts 'I"m a Rubyist, too!'
+puts "Good morning!" + "How are you?" puts "I'm a Rubyist!" puts 'I"m a Rubyist, too!'

 # Hello, World!
 # 1 + 1 = 2